nickhags/cse620b_qgis_install/README.md

 ### Installation

 QGIS was installed on Arch Linux (w/i3wm) via the package manager, pacman.
+The command used was simply 'sudo pacman -S qgis'.
+All optional dependencies were also installed.

 ### Data Sources

-Raster data was downloaded via [USGS EarthExplorer](https://earthexplorer.usgs.gov/order/index/).
+Raster data was downloaded via [USGS EarthExplorer](https://earthexplorer.usgs.gov/).
 Data focuses on the greater-Kalamazoo area of Michigan.

 Vector data was downloaded via [OverpassTurbo](https://overpass-turbo.eu/#).
 Data lists features matching the keyword 'route', intending to capture the state routes in greater Kalamazoo.